EGTI is proud to partner with the following organizations. We appreciate their commitment to our students.

 Another critical piece of this unique partnership is that once debt service has been retired, all profits from the hotel and restaurant will be used to support the mission of The Arc of Indiana.

-Arc Innovations has retained the management services of General Hotels Corporation and Due North to run day to day operations.
+Arc Innovations has retained the management services of General Hotels Corporation to run day to day operations.
 Both organizations support the mission of The Arc and embrace the students at EGTI.

 Ball State University